Intel Announces 'In-Silicon' Fixes For Meltdown And Spectre Coming This Year, 10nm Update

 An analyst asked Krzanich if the company had felt any pressure from AMD, but, as per Intel's unspoken policy, Krzanich did not mention AMD by name or respond directly to the question.
 AMD's increased pressure on Intel has been a godsend for enthusiasts and normal consumers alike, largely because it has forced Intel to deliver better value.

-Intel's volume in desktop processors fell 5% during the quarter, which included the all-important holiday season.
+Intel's Q4 volume in desktop processors fell 5% year-over-year, which included the all-important holiday season.
 Intel's average selling prices also declined in both desktop and notebook segments.
 Intel's CCG (Client Computing Group), the CPU-making division for desktop PCs, also fell 2% this quarter.
-Intel chalked up to the continuing decline in the PC market in general, but it appears the external pressure is starting to take its toll.
+Intel chalked up to the continuing decline in the PC market, but it appears the external pressure is starting to take its toll.
+Intel's supply challenges with Coffee Lake processors might have also had an impact.
+Many customers may have opted to wait instead of purchasing the less-capable previous-gen models.

 Did Someone Mention 10nm?

 Intel also re-stated that it shipped some low-volume 10nm products last year, though again, the company did not provide any specifics about the number of units or the customer.
 Krzanich stated that the company would continue to ship 10nm processors in the first half of 2018 and then kick into high-volume manufacturing in the second half of the year.
 Intel noted that the cost impact of the 10nm ramp would increase in the second half of the year.
-That likely means we will see Icelake processors in that same time frame.
+That likely means we will see Ice Lake processors in that same time frame.

 Potential Financial Impact Of Meltdown/Spectre

 It's definitely far too early to see any potential financial impacts from any of the pending lawsuits or the costs associated with the ongoing patch efforts.
 For instance, during Intel's Q4 2016 earnings call, we broke the story that Intel mentioned it had created a then-undefined financial reserve to deal with a large-scale warranty return for higher than expected processor failure rates.
 That fund was due to the Atom C2000 failures.
-Intel did not make any mention of any new funds or reserves to deal with pending re-compensation programs for customers, although it did mention that last year's fund cost them some profitability ("four points").

-Intel is obviously confident that it will not feel any near- or long-term pressure to its business.
+In this call, Intel did not make any mention of any new funds or reserves to deal with pending re-compensation programs for customers, although it did mention that last year's fund cost them some profitability ("four points").
+Intel sounds confident that it will not feel any near- or long-term pressure to its business.
 In response to a question from an analyst about the potential impact of the vulnerabilities on Intel's financial forecasts, Krzanich responded:

 "From a cost standpoint [...] we don't expect any material impact of this security exploit on our spending or product costs, or any of that, that's how we bake that in."

 Krzanich expanded and said that the company continually re-evaluates its forecasts, including over the first few weeks of this year, and the forecasts have not changed.
+But then Intel also stated that it had updated its risk factors to reflect the threats and litigation:

+We have and may continue to face product claims, litigation, and adverse publicity and customer relations from security vulnerabilities and/or mitigation techniques, including as a result of side-channel exploits such as “Spectre” and “Meltdown,” which could adversely impact our results of operations, customer relationships, and reputation.
+Separately, the publicity around recently disclosed security vulnerabilities may result in increased attempts by third parties to identify additional vulnerabilities, and future vulnerabilities and mitigation of those vulnerabilities may also adversely impact our results of operations, customer relationships, and reputation.

 It Isn't All Rosy

-There were a few hiccups in Intel's growth story, though.
+There were a few other hiccups in Intel's growth story.
 The company's oft-maligned 3D XPoint DIMMs are delayed for what is conceivably the remainder of the year—the company says they will not have an impact on 2018 revenue.
 That's a pretty significant setback for a promising technology that we last heard was coming in the second half of 2018.
 It's possible that Intel's delayed DIMMs are due to challenges with the first-generation media and bringing those to market with the second-generation 3D XPoint is the obvious fix.
-As such, this continued delay could mean that second-gen 3D XPoint isn't on schedule.
+As such, this continued delay could mean that second-gen 3D XPoint isn't on schedule for volume ramp.

-Intel also announced that its enterprise SSDs with 64-layer NAND were delayed in the fourth quarter, which is another setback.
-The company did not expand on the topic, but Micron released its 5200 enterprise SSDs with the same NAND just this week, so this must be a problem with Intel's specific device, and not the NAND.
+Intel announced that its enterprise SSDs with 64-layer NAND were delayed for a quarter, which is another setback.
+The company did not expand on the topic, but Micron released its 5200 enterprise SSDs with the same NAND just this week, so this is due to a qualification delay with Intel's specific device, and not the NAND.

 Now Intel's Other Good News